federicobozzini/unige-data-warehouse/project/README.md

 # dw-project

+## 0 - Basic instructions

+To run the project docker image go the root folder and run:

+    docker-compose up -d

+To login on the container use ssh with user "student" and password "foobar" on port 2023.

 ## 1 - Operational data sources inspection and profiling

 To import the data I wrote the initDb.sh script.